SymfonyCasts/api-platform3/sfcasts/user-dto.md

 ## Creating the DTO / Dedicated ApiResource Class

-Ok, we're going to start like we did with the `DailyQuest`.
+We're going to start like we did with the `DailyQuest`.
 In the `src/ApiResource/` directory, create a new class called `UserApi`... to indicate this is the *user* class for our API.
 Inside, add `#[ApiResource]` above it.